-While I get this intellectually, and have come to understand that there’s no use arguing with reality, my body doesn’t always agree.
+Yes, I know that feeling happy can often depend on ending the argument with reality.
+Yet, while I get this intellectually, my body doesn’t always agree.
 Our bodies crave rhythm, and despite our dependency on blinking digital numbers, we subconsciously respond to angles of light, patterns of sleep, and rhythms of nature.
 It’s no wonder that we’re cranky when we’re forced to change.
 Sometimes, I think the adjustment to the “spring forward” feels more challenging than when you travel to Europe.

 Here are a few ideas to help ease you into the transition.